jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

                     sleep_time=sleep_time
                 )

-  all tests are passing.
-Green, green, green, green all the way
+  and we are green, green, green, green all the way

 I have a :ref:`function<functions>` that